-The Michigan Department of Environmental Quality (MDEQ), now EGLE, performed an assessment of our source water in 2018, to determine the susceptibility of the relative potential of contamination.
+Michigan Department of Environmental, Great Lakes, & Energy (EGLE) performed an assessment of our source water in 2018, to determine the susceptibility of the relative potential of contamination.
 The susceptibility rating is on a seven-tiered scale from "very-low" to "high", based primarily on geological sensitivity, well construction, water chemistry and contamination sources.
 The susceptibility of our source water for well # 1 is moderately low, Well # 3 is moderate and Well #4 is moderate.
 You may obtain a copy of this report at our Sebewaing Light and Water office.